 Limited to approximately 20 participants, the Weidenbaum Center Media Retreat brings writers, reporters, editors and producers together with academic experts for an intense, interactive seminar that examines the role that numbers, statistics, and data analysis play in the news, public policy, and politics.

 Participants are required to attend all sessions and meals.
 Because of the immersive and interactive nature of the retreat, spouses, family, and friends are not able to attend.
-The 2012 event will take place over June 24-27.
+The 2016 event will take place June 26-29.

 Seminar Focus & Goals

 In every field of reporting, from health policy to the environment, from the latest income numbers to the trade deficit, measurement and analysis of numbers play a central role.
 Where do these numbers come from?
 How do activists across the political spectrum misuse data and analysis to advance their agendas?
 When is a number reliable and when is it no better than a wild guess?

 - to give journalists the tools and techniques to analyze how numbers come into being,

 - to help journalists better evaluate and investigate the validity of these numbers,